mahdibohloul/SnapTrip/README.md

 # SnapTrip
-SnapTrip, the final project of the Advanced Programming course, in phase 1, my focus is on the proper implementation of the database and creating the right API.
+SnapTrip, the final project of the Advanced Programming course, in phase 1 and phase 2, my focus is on the proper implementation of the database, creating the right API and make her smart.

 ## Layers